 What is EMT?

 Emergency Medical Technicians, or as they are called EMTs, are the most common type of providers who attend EMS situations patients.
-They learn and are train to assist during a life-threatening situation.
+They learn and are trained to assist during a life-threatening situation.

 The course which they take on is approximately 170 hours long.
-In general, an EMT is not required to have a medical, educational background to pursue this particular course.
+In general, an EMT does not require a medical or educational background to pursue this particular course.

 These risky situations may include serious allergies, vehicle accident victims, or even doing CPR when a patient is experiencing a cardiac arrest.